jensettl/jensettl.github.io/_posts/2025-10-18-MovieTrackerAutomation.md

 ```

 #### send_message
-To send a messaage via the Telegram Bot API, I created the following function:
+To send a message via the Telegram Bot API, all you need is the url with your Telegram bot token (aquired by the BotFather on Telegram) and the chat_id of the user you want to send the message to. reply_markup is optional, if you want to send buttons with the message.
+Since i want to use Markdown formatting, i set the parse_mode to "Markdown".

 ```python
   import requests